login-securite/lsassy/README.md

 Although I have made every effort to make the tool stable, traces may be left if errors occur.

-This tool can either leave some lsass dumps if it failed to delete it (eventhough it tries hard to do so) or leave a scheduled task running if it fails to delete it.
+This tool can either leave some lsass dumps if it failed to delete it (even though it tries hard to do so) or leave a scheduled task running if it fails to delete it.
 This shouldn't happen, but it might.
 Now, you know, use it with caution.

 ## Installation

-**lsassy** works with python >= 3.6
+**lsassy** works with python >= 3.7

 ### pip (Recommended)